miku/exploreio/Solutions.md

 Here, we read one byte after another.
 We first check for [io.EOF](https://golang.org/pkg/io/#pkg-variables), so we can break the loop accordingly.
 Any other error still needs to be handled.
-Finally, we use a [format verb](https://golang.org/pkg/fmt/#hdr-Printing) to the value in base 16, with lower-case letters for a-f.
+Finally, we use a [format verb](https://golang.org/pkg/fmt/#hdr-Printing) to format the integer value in base 16, with lower-case letters for a-f.

 S16
 ---